25 Nov Where Can I Travel?

 Many cruise lines plan to resume limited operations.
 Pre-embarkation health screenings and implementing the use of onboard health protocols are just a couple of the things many cruise lines are doing to provide a safer environment and decrease the spread of disease.
 For more information on what each cruise line is doing click the links below:

 TSA SCREENING BY WEEK

 Before COVID-19 hit the world, TSA screening had well over 2 million people per day pass through.
 While the numbers have significantly dropped since the pandemic began, the amount of people traveling now is increasing each week.
-Currently, there is an average of about 550,000 people going through TSA screening per day.
 To get a full list of traveler numbers going through TSA, click the link below.

 We do not endorse or encourage traveling against government and health travel advisories.

 The decision to travel is your responsibility.
 Contact your consulate and/or local authorities before booking travel.